statgenetics/statgen-courses/README.md

 # For developers

-`docker` folder contains files for docker images to run the statgen course tutorials.
+- `docker` folder contains files for docker images to run the statgen course tutorials.
 The `base-notebook.dockerfile` is used to build a barebone Jupyter / SoS Notebook environment for scientific computing.
 Other course specific docker images will be built on top of this base image.
+- `notebook` folder contains all tutorial notebooks.
+- `src` folder contains utility scripts eg, tools to setup the Jupyter server online.

 ## Build docker images